 While it’s not wrong to pray for health, finances, or other material blessings, Paul’s primary concern was the spiritual well-being of those for whom he prayed.
 How might God be calling you to pray more like Paul?

 Do you speak the truth in love or are you more concerned about being politically correct and not offending anyone?
-Even as our culture and laws changed, we are called to be salt and light to a lost and dying world.
+Even as our culture and laws change, we are called to be salt and light to a lost and dying world.
 Salt sometimes stings and light will be hated by those in darkness, but God will give us the grace to do what He has called us to do.

 And what about prayer, do you pray like Paul prayed with an emphasis on spiritual well-being, fruit and growth or is your focus on material or physical things?